-- Complete clinical development of and seek approval for D-PLEX for the management of bone and soft tissue SSIs in the United States and the European Union.
-We recently completed patient enrollment of a Phase 1b/2 clinical trial of D-PLEX for the prevention of sternal SSIs after cardiac surgery.
-In the first half of 2018, we plan to submit an IND for D-PLEX to the FDA and a CTA to the European national competent authorities and to commence a Phase 3 clinical trial in this indication shortly thereafter.
-We also plan to commence in the first half of 2018 a Phase 2 clinical trial in patients undergoing abdominal surgery for the prevention of SSIs.
-We are planning to pursue a broad label for D-PLEX for the management of SSIs depending on the results of these trials and further discussions with the FDA regarding this strategy.
+- Complete clinical development of and seek approval for D-PLEX100 for the prevention of bone and soft tissue SSIs in the United States and the European Union.
+We recently announced the results of the primary efficacy endpoint from our Phase 1b/2 clinical trial of D-PLEX100 for the prevention of sternal SSIs after cardiac surgery.
+We plan to submit an IND for D-PLEX100 to the FDA and a CTA to the European national competent authorities early in the fourth quarter of 2018, and to commence a Phase 3 clinical trial in this indication shortly thereafter.
+We also plan to commence early in the fourth quarter of 2018 a Phase 2 clinical trial in patients undergoing abdominal surgery for the prevention of SSIs.
+Assuming a successful outcome in our Phase 2 clinical trial and subject to FDA feedback, we plan to initiate a Phase 3 clinical trial in the same indication.
+Although we have not yet discussed our plans with FDA to develop D-PLEX100 for the prevention of SSIs in patients undergoing abdominal surgery, we believe that if the results of this Phase 3 trial, together with the results from our planned Phase 3 trial for the prevention of sternal SSIs, are favorable, these two Phase 3 studies could support an NDA.
+We may ultimately pursue a broad label for D-PLEX100 for the management of SSIs depending on the results of these trials and further discussions with the FDA regarding this strategy.
 We may also seek regulatory approval of our product candidates outside of the United States and the European Union. - Pursue expedited and fast track regulatory pathways for the approval and commercialization of our product candidates in the United States and the European Union.
 We intend to pursue expedited pathways to approval for our portfolio of product candidates.
 PLEX is paired with an unmodified drug with established clinical safety, efficacy and tolerability, and the polymers and lipids that we use in PLEX have been used in other medical products that have been approved by the FDA and/or the EMA.
 Accordingly, we believe that we can pursue expedited clinical development and make regulatory submissions that allow us to rely in part on previous findings of safety and efficacy for the active ingredient, including the Section 505(b)(2) approval pathway in the United States and the comparable regulatory pathway in the European Union, as compared to the development of traditional new molecular entities.
-Further, D-PLEX has received QIDP designation from the FDA for the prevention of sternal infections after cardiac surgery, which we anticipate will provide an overall increased level of communication with the FDA during the development process as it is eligible for fast track designation upon request and priority review once we submit a New Drug Application, or NDA.
+Further, D-PLEX ${100}$ has received QIDP designation from the FDA for the prevention of sternal infections after cardiac surgery, which we anticipate will provide an overall increased level of communication with the FDA during the development process as it may be eligible for fast track designation upon request and priority review once we submit an NDA.